neynarxyz/rust-sdk/README.md

-# Rust SDK for Neynar
+# Rust SDK for Neynar (beta)

 `rust-sdk` is an easy-to-use SDK built to interact with [Neynar APIs](https://docs.neynar.com/) via the Rust programming language.

+**It is currently in beta/preview status.** Please flag any problems you encounter as issues here on the Github repository.

 ## Usage